Inflammation helps the body fight illness and can protect it from harm. In most cases, it is a necessary part of the healing process.

 - Incorporating 30 minutes of moderate exercise into the daily routine.

-- Practicing good sleep hygiene, as poor sleep can worsen inflammation.
+- Practicing good sleep hygiene, as poor sleep

 Can supplements help reduce inflammation?
 Find out here.